Chapter 35: Family Meeting

 “What makes you say that,” asked Joshua.

 Richard filled his brother in on the state of things with his old partner.
 Joshua sat back in stunned silence.
 What was going on?
 No one was who they seemed to be.
 How could the three of them make any headway, if no one outside of their small circle could be trusted?
-Joshua was starting to feel hopeless again.
+Joshua was starting to feel discouraged again.

 They heard the front door open and close.
 Harriet was home.
 They waited, but she didn’t enter the kitchen.
-Joshua thought he should to check on her.
+Richard thought he should to check on her.
 She was halfway up the stairs when he stopped her.

 “Hey Harriet, wait up.
 Why don’t you join us in the kitchen?
 Joshua will fix you a grilled cheese sandwich and we can finish our conversation.
 Just because I’ve been hanging out with Rachel doesn’t mean I forgot about you.”

 “Oh hey, no problem.
 The squeaky wheel gets the oil right?
 Apparently, Rachel needs you more than I do.”

 “That’s not fair Harriet.
 Rachel’s marriage is falling apart and she might lose custody of her daughter.
 Her friend Carl is in the hospital fighting for his life.
 Plus, she’s struggling to stay sober.
 Don’t you think she deserves a little support?”